eariassoto/cpp-project-template/README.md

 ## How to use this template
 1. Put all header files on `include/` folder.
 Source files go inside `src/`.
 2. Go into the `CMakeLists.txt` file and change the project name.
-Also, include all your source files in this file.
+Include all your source files in this file.
+3. For the `CMakeLists.txt` inside the `tests` folder, include the unit tests source files and the project source files as well.

 ## How to compile my project
 Go into your project root folder and run these commands: